AndreCBueno/fertilizer_import/README.md

 The main source data will be a http://comexstat.mdic.gov.br/pt/home, and others with stock price of the main crop production in Bahia state.

-The technology used will be Python, specily SciKitleranat the end.
+The technology used will be Python, specily sciKit learn at the end.